prezohq/prezo-assignment-backend/README.md

 - Create an API endpoint that accepts text input, wraps it in a full prompt and queries an Open AI model.

-- It should query OpenAI for text completion.
-You can create a free account on OpenAI and get free credits to use.
+- It should query for text completion. (https://platform.openai.com/docs/guides/completion) You can create a free account on OpenAI and get free credits to use.
 You will need an API key from them.

 - Your API should return a JSON response of the result returned by OpenAI.